Second Boer War: British case for war

-The failure to gain improved rights for uitlanders (notably the goldfields dynamite tax) became a pretext for war and a justification for a big military build-up in Cape Colony.
+The failure to gain improved rights for uitlanders (notably the dynamite tax) became a pretext for war and justification for a military build-up in Cape Colony.
 The case for war was developed and espoused as far away as the Australian colonies.
-Cape Colony Governor Sir Alfred Milner; Cape Prime Minister Cecil Rhodes; Colonial Secretary Joseph Chamberlain; and mining syndicate owners such as Alfred Beit, Barney Barnato, and Lionel Phillips, favoured annexation of the Boer republics.
-Confident that the Boers would be quickly defeated, they planned and organised a short war, citing the uitlanders' grievances as the motivation for the conflict.
+Cape Colony Governor Sir Alfred Milner; Rhodes; Chamberlain; and mining syndicate owners such as Beit, Barney Barnato, and Lionel Phillips, favoured annexation of the Boer republics.
+Confident that the Boers would be quickly defeated, they planned and organised a short war, citing the uitlanders' grievances as the motivation.
 In contrast, the influence of the war party within the British government was limited.
-UK Prime Minister, Lord Salisbury, despised jingoism and jingoists.
-He was also uncertain of the abilities of the British Army.
-Despite both his moral and practical reservations, Salisbury led the United Kingdom to war in order to preserve the British Empire's prestige, and feeling a sense of obligation to British South Africans.
-Salisbury also detested the Boers treatment of native Africans, referring to the London Convention of 1884, (following Britain's defeat in the first war), as an agreement "really in the interest of slavery".
-Salisbury was not alone in this concern.
-Roger Casement, already well on the way to becoming an Irish Nationalist, was nevertheless happy to gather intelligence for the British against the Boers because of their cruelty to Africans.
+Prime Minister, Lord Salisbury, despised jingoism.
+He was uncertain of the abilities of the British Army.
+Despite his moral and practical reservations, Salisbury led the UK to war to preserve the Empire's prestige and a feeling of obligation to British South Africans.
+Salisbury detested the Boers treatment of native Africans, referring to the London Convention of 1884, following Britain's defeat in the first war, as an agreement "really in the interest of slavery".
+Salisbury was not alone in this.
+Roger Casement, already on the way to becoming an Irish Nationalist, was nevertheless happy to gather intelligence for the British against the Boers because of their cruelty to Africans.

-The British government went against the advice of its generals (including Wolseley) and declined to send substantial reinforcements to South Africa before war broke out.
-Secretary of State for War Lansdowne did not believe the Boers were preparing for war and that if Britain were to send large numbers of troops to the region it would strike too aggressive a posture and possibly derail a negotiated settlement—or even encourage a Boer attack.
+The British government went against the advice of its generals and declined to send substantial reinforcements to South Africa before war broke out.
+Secretary of State for War Lansdowne did not believe the Boers were preparing for war and that if Britain were to send large numbers of troops, it would strike too aggressive a posture and possibly derail a negotiated settlement—or even encourage a Boer attack.